 Of course, a regular A3 problem solving process could also be used to address localized problems too, if the manager is the one leading the thinking process for a more complex process.

 However, we found that if the goals was for the manager to engage his or her staff in the problem ownership, we found that a more simplified approach of the “four-box” A4 format was an easier way to introduce problem solving / PDCA thinking to the frontline, and that A3s were better used for cross-functional problems.

 3: Just do-its, daily improvement ideas and everyday kaizen

 In contrast the the above tools, some problems are “just do its” – the root cause is known and a quick fix can be put into place.

 Many times in organizations, people do not come forward with their ideas for small improvements.
-Using processes and tools to engage everyone, from the front-line to senior leaders, in addressing the small problems that they encounter every day is a fundamental part of creating a “kaizen” culture.
+Using processes and tools to engage everyone, from the front-line to senior leaders, in addressing the small problems that they encounter every day is a fundamental part of creating a “kaizen” or continuous improvement culture.

 Many organizations choose to use employee suggestions or idea forms to address these types of problems.
 Employees put forward ideas for problems that can be solved with simple solutions, which are then reviewed by the manager and the team.

 At Packard Children’s Hospital at Stanford University, where I worked for nearly six years, we used a form called “STP” (which stood for “situation, target, proposal”).
 It fit onto a A4 (letter) sized paper cut into quarters.

 - and the “proposal” (their idea for how to move from current to target condition).